 If you can work in the shade where it is cooler, do so.
 You can also plan your work so that more intensive tasks take place early or late when the temperature is lower.

-You made need to make extra allowances.
+You may need to make extra allowances.
 Particularly during longer spells of hot weather.
 Like specialist PPE to keep you cool and safe.
 Or installing fans and air conditioning in break areas.

 Be especially careful if you're not used to working in hot environments.
 Your body needs time to adjust to working in the heat.
 If a sudden heatwave arrives, give yourself time to get used to working in hot weather.
 Be extra careful the first few days.

-Enjoy the summer and a bit of warm weather, but don't forget to look after your health.
+Enjoy the summer and warm weather, but don't forget to look after your health.
 Working outdoors?
-Download the free outdoor working toolbox talk for you and your team.
+Download the working in hot weather toolbox talk for you and your team.